The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 All the Repeaters you add to the document should have different names, so the data in the generated document is shown properly.

 The next part of the template is content related to terms and conditions.
 With the power of Microsoft Excel, you can edit the content.
-Using Template Builder's features, you will add a few placeholders to dynamically populate the account name and delivery period, for example.
+Using the Maven Add-in features, you will add a few placeholders to dynamically populate the account name and delivery period, for example.

 Following the terms and conditions, the "Payment Details" section appears in the template.

-Again, the combination of Microsoft Excel edit features alongside Template Builder abilities helps you create the required template with all the data you need.
+Again, the combination of Microsoft Excel editing features alongside Maven Add-in abilities helps you create the required template with all the needed data.

-Another part of the document will contain the contact details of a sales agent and a customer.
+Another section of the document will contain the contact details of the sales agent and the customer.

-Add the sales agent's contact details by using the respective fields from Template Builder.
-To insert the customer contacts you can use the already-known "Repeater" element:
+Add the sales agent's contact details by using the respective fields from the add-in.
+To insert the customer contacts, you can use the already-known "Repeater" element:

-We also should mention the opportunity to remove or hide any rows or columns in terms of your needs.
+We should also mention the option to remove or hide any rows or columns according to your needs.
 There are Row and Column elements that can do that for you.

-Select the "Row" or "Column" element in Template Builder.
+Select the "Row" or "Column" element in the Maven Add-in.

 If you want to hide but not remove the row or the column, then mark the "Collapse Only" checkbox.